raphaelmorsch/keycloak/docs/fips.md

 - Make sure to start the server with the FIPS mode.

 1) Copy BCFIPS dependencies to your Keycloak distribution.
+You can either download them from BouncyCastle page and add it manually to the directory `KEYCLOAK_HOME/providers`(make sure to use proper versions compatible with BouncyCastle Keycloak dependencies).

-You can use for example commands like this to copy the appropriate BCFIPS jars to the Keycloak distribution.
-Replace the BCFIPS versions with the appropriate versions from pom.xml.
+Or you can use for example commands like this to copy the appropriate BCFIPS jars to the Keycloak distribution.
+Again, replace the BCFIPS versions with the appropriate versions from pom.xml.
 Assumption is that you have already these BCFIPS in your local maven repository, which can be achieved for example by building `crypto/fips1402` module (See the section for running the unit tests below):

 ```
 cd $KEYCLOAK_HOME/bin